yue/node-gui/readme.md

 sudo apt-get install build-essential libgtk2.0-dev
 ````

-Then you can compile the module
+Then you can compile and install the module

 ````
 node-waf configure
 node-waf build
+node-waf install
 ````

 On Windows